solidjs/solid/documentation/api.md

 ### `createMemo(prev => <code>, initialValue): getValueFn`

 Creates a readonly signal that recalculates it's value whenever the executed codes dependencies update.

+### `createDependentEffect(() => <code>, dependencies, defer): void`

+Creates a new effect that explicitly tracks dependencies.
+The 2nd optional argument is an explicit array of dependencies.
+The 3rd optional argument is whether to defer initial execution of the effect until a value has changed (this only works with explicit dependencies).

 ### `onCleanup(() => <code>)`